zaach/react-native-communications/README.md

 npm install react-native-communications
 ```

+**Note:** Do not use version 1.0.0 of this module as it contained a bug with the phonecall method.

+---

-Versions 0.15 through to and including 0.19 of React Native are also supported by running the following installation command
+**Versions 0.15 through to and including 0.19 of React Native** are also supported by running the following installation command

 ```bash
 npm install react-native-communications@0.2.3